biosustain/Maud/docs/implementation/computation.rst

   blocks in preference to the transformed parameters and model blocks
 - keeping parameters close to unit scale
 - using vectorised operations rather than loops
-- parameterising the model so that the parameters are as uncorrelated
+- parameterising the model so that the parameters are uncorrelated

 The final point about less correlated parameterisation is under active development - it is likely that the thermodynamic component of the model can be